The U.S. Food and Drug Administration announced new guidance to help packaged food makers comply with the latest

 Finally, the FDA will relax enforcement of single-ingredient sugar makers, such as honey and maple syrup, and certain cranberry products, until July 1, 2021.

-This is just the latest in a string of updates made to the new labeling regulations.
+This update is just the latest in a string of changes made to the new labeling regulations.
 TraceGains can help companies unpack all of these changes, including this latest guidance.